 Thai has 5 tones: Click on any of the example words below to hear a word spoken across the 5 tones.

 It is a very common misconception that saying the tones wrong will create some ridiculous alternative meaning.
-While not entirely impossible, the chance of this happening is so low that you shouldn’t waste any time worrying about it.
+While I’m not going to declare that it is entirely impossible, the chance of this happening is so low that you shouldn’t waste any time worrying about it.
 In general, it’s not the end of the world if you screw up a tone or 2.
 Getting the last one correct will help a lot because that’s the one that tends to linger in people’s minds.
 If you say an entire sentence perfectly and butcher the last syllable, it throws people off.
 Many learners tend to say things faster in the hopes that nobody will hear our mistakes, but this does nothing to help us improve.
 Until you get good, just slow down a bit.
 What’s the rush?

 Practice Thai Tones